Note: This post is part of my Milspouse Stories project, which will be released in book form. For now, I’m sharing these stories with you.

 “I’m sorry.
 It’s all I had, and I figured you might be hungry.”

 Still speechless, I took a bite and closed my eyes as I savored the homey offering.
-We’d been at the hospital nearly 24 hours, and Mabel was the first person who’d entered into our crisis with us.
+We’d been at the hospital nearly 24 hours, and Joy was the first person who’d entered into our crisis with us.
 I tried to form words and tell her that she didn’t need to bring me anything, that just having someone there who cared about us was enough.
 Instead, I leaned my head against her shoulder.
 Slow sobs shuddered my body as the weight of the past hours fell off me for a brief moment.

 “Oh honey, it’s gonna be ok, it’s gonna be ok….”